 Thanks to modern technology, the popularity of work-from-home jobs where people use their residence as their office is on the rise.

-Nowadays, so many people are working from the comfort zone of their residence offering whatever services to clients anywhere around the globe without moving an inch away from their residence.
+Nowadays, so many people are working from the comfort zone of their residence offering whatever services to clients anywhere around the globe.

-Some people believe that the popularity of work-from-home jobs is a result of the downturn in the global economy where more and more staff are made redundant.
+Some people believe that the popularity of work-from-home jobs is a result of the downturn in the global economy where more staff are made redundant.

 Work from home mistakes to avoid